 XP fills in these gaps, and more.
 To be successful in iterative development (e.g. Scrum), your developers need new skills and understanding.

 Software developers moving from waterfall to an agile delivery environment need training in agile development practices and ways of thinking in order to deliver software incrementally and architect a system while requirements are changing.Most Scrum transformations/adoptions I have seen have focused only on changing business processes without spending any resources on training the developers and setting them up for success (or leave it late in transformation by which time bad development habits have already set in).
 Developers need new skills and understanding to deliver in an agile environment.
 XP training and coaching can provide these skills.
 This includes:

 - Emergent design

 - Continuous Integration

 - Choosing technologies that support testing and refactoring

-If you carry on sprint after sprint delivering business value while disregarding code quality and architecture, you will end up with a legacy system (i.e. crippled with technical debt) with high cost of ownership and many bugs.
+If you carry on sprint after sprint delivering business value while disregarding code quality and architecture, you will end up with a legacy system (i.e., crippled with technical debt) with a high cost of ownership and many bugs.

 Code suffers naturally from entropy.
 A software system tends toward technical debt and legacy (if left unchecked).
 The ONLY way to fight this entropy is code refactoring.